penguintech01/penguintech01.github.io/_posts/2017-04-18-command-injection.md

 Note that we didn't set the LPORT of bind_tcp, since the default one is 4444.

-As you notice we are the www-data user, and that's why we can't read the /etc/shadow file.
+As you notice we are the *www-data* user, and that's why we can't read the /etc/shadow file, why contains the user passwords of the operatinf system.
-But we have all the privileges that www-data user has, and that's enough for defacing DVWA, or exploiting a local privilege escalation vulnerability on the server in order to get root priviledges.
+But, we have all the privileges that *www-data* user has, and that's enough for defacing DVWA, or exploiting a local privilege escalation vulnerability on the server, in order to get root priviledges.

 Happy TCP binding!